Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/maverick.md

 must select Direct on the Delivery Mode Knob, and the TV position on the Weapon Select Knob.

-When selected to TV, the 3 minute missile gyro warmup sequence initiates; it is suggested to start the stopwatch to the left of the Multiple Weapon Panel as a means to avoid disturbing this sequence.
+When selected to TV, the 3-minute missile gyro warmup sequence initiates; it is suggested to start the stopwatch to the left of the Multiple Weapon Panel as a means to avoid disturbing this sequence.
 Once the warmup has completed, the lower amber ARM indicators on the Station Select buttons will illuminate.